Forgiveness in Marriage and Life

 We would be separated for a year.
 We went to counseling.
 He filed for divorce.
 Things were ugly and hard, and I was very, very hurt.

-When Howard asked to be let back into our family twelve months later, many things had changed.
+When he asked to be let back into our family twelve months later, many things had changed.
 I had graduated with my master’s degree.
 I was making more money than he was and wasn’t as stressed financially.
 He had not paid child support.
 He had made many stupid decisions.
 I thought long and hard about reconciling.

-The point is, forgiveness alone wasn’t enough.
 Change was required.
 Work was required.
 Forgiveness doesn’t automatically mean that change and work will be done.
-Howard could have chosen not to return.
+My husband could have chosen not to return.
 I could have chosen not to let him back in.
-Neither of those choices would have changed the need I had to forgive him.
+But neither of those choices would have changed the need I had to forgive him.

-Forgiveness is never for the offender – it is always for the offended.
-Forgiveness releases the offended one to healing and wholeness.
+Forgiveness frees the hurt person to experience healing and wholeness.
 It may not mean reconciliation, as it did in my case.
-But before we could make progress on restoring our relationship, I needed to heal from the hurt.
+But even in that best-case scenario, before we could make progress on restoring our relationship, I needed to heal from the hurt.
 And the only way to healing was through forgiveness.

 What the Bible Says About Forgiveness